jusrusswebb/cse15l-lab-reports/lab1.md

 ![Image](vscodefile.png)

 Once you click on the Visual Studio Code file in your files you should reach a home page that looks similar to the one below.
+To get started, you can either open an existing file or create a new one by clicking New File.

 ![Image](vscodeapp.png)

+# Remotely Connecting